The Physics of Cycling: Understanding Bicycle Motion and Stability

 \[ a_{max} = \frac{F_{friction back wheel}}{m} = \frac{\mu F_g}{2m} \]

 Braking back wheel will not affect speed in any way more than what half force of gravity allows.
-Braking front wheel is different as you lean forward like in Figures 8-10:
+Braking front wheel is different as the weight shifts from back wheel to front wheel (Figures 8-10):

 Figure 8.
-When braking is applied to the front wheel, the bike tips over slightly.
+Braking is applied to the front wheel.

 Front Wheel Braking